-Effect Disturbance and displacement of birds due to construction activities (pāteke/ At Risk wetland birds; and Not Threatened birds) Loss of District Plan vegetation wh may remove nests and foraging habitat, and injure or kill birds (Not threatened birds only) Time scale Baseline Future environment Baseline Future environment Magnitude of effect Adjacent habitats are definitely periodically used by birds.
+Effect Disturbance and displacement of birds due to construction activities (pāteke/ At Risk wetland birds; and Not Threatened birds) Loss of District Plar may remove nests a habitat, and injure o threatened birds on and foraging or kill birds (Not Time scale Baseline Future environment Baseline Future environment Magnitude of effect Adjacent habitats are definitely periodically used by birds.
 Although the pāteke, and any other birds present are likely habituated to a level of disturbance already due to the urban environment in which they are found, the These trees are expected to still be present and utilised by birds in the same manner as they are currently.
 Consequently, the magnitude of effect is expected to be the same.
 There is a reasonable probability that native birds utilise these trees for nesting.
 The magnitude of effect is expected to be Moderate .
 This effect is expected to be the same as baseline.